lorikayman/RebisTheory/rebis_theory.md

 At the same time, no piercing damage weaponry currently exists, which could be attributed to valkyries, that is assuming, they had both close and ranged combat techniques.

 In this interpretation [Avenger](https://wiki.spiralknights.com/Avenger) had to be created already with the knowledge _of curse_ and _of sealing_ to be utilized to fight undead.
 Since Valkyries are ones to seal Legion of Ur, we can position this skill at least by that later period of time.
-And, since [Gran Faust](https://wiki.spiralknights.com/Gran_Faust) comes from the [Sealed Sword](https://wiki.spiralknights.com/Sealed_Sword), we are rather confident, that it belongs to a Fallen Valkyrian, potentially placing him to that period of time as the Legion of Ur being sealed.
+But, since [Gran Faust](https://wiki.spiralknights.com/Gran_Faust) comes from the [Sealed Sword](https://wiki.spiralknights.com/Sealed_Sword), we suggest it being created later into the timeline, while it still belonging to Fallen Valkyrian, potentially placing him to that period of time as the Legion of Ur being sealed.
+This ties in with the idea of [Sealed Sword](https://wiki.spiralknights.com/Sealed_Sword) being created in the first place by someone - `A mysterious sword of great untapped potential.
+It hums with raw power`.

 This proposal leans to an idea of gunslinger priests emerging some time after introduction of Isorians, transformation of Warden to trojans, and near the incursion into the Underworld.
 All of those factor seem to us follows: _Valkyries being related to Owlites by habitat, but through symbolism and design, resemble Spiral Order_.